Hellmonk/bloatcrawl2/README.md

 Checkout branch v1.4.2 if you want to try it yourself.
 The master branch will be where future, save game breaking features will be implemented, and then broken off.

+WARNING: The changelog-ca.txt file will contain the latest detailed changes.
+This file will be shortened and kept to a high level summary of what is in this fork.
+If you want specifics, then you need to look at the changelog.

 For those who don't know how to clone from a git repo: install git on your system, then type:

     git clone https://github.com/jeremygurr/dcssca.git -b v1.4.2